apache/couchdb/nouveau/README.md

 | index("text", "foo", "bar");                       | adds a TextField.
 | index("text", "foo", "bar", {"store":true});       | adds a TextField with Store.YES
 | index("string", "foo", "bar");                     | adds a StringField.

+## Deployment options

+All indexes are prefix with their erlang hostname so you can deploy a single nouveau server per cluster if this meets your needs.
+You can also configure a different nouveau server for each couchdb node too.

+There is no need to co-locate the nouveau server with the couchdb cluster, though this is a common option.